 Cadillac Deville owners have reported 46 problems related to headlights (under the exterior lighting category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Cadillac Deville based on all problems reported for the Deville.

 I as driving on a farmed market road (f.
 M. ) approx. 55 mph.
 And the right headlight lens flew off the car.
 Luckily there wasn't any other cars behind me, and there wasn't any damage to my car and/or anyone elses vehicle.
 After I returned home, I checked the driver's side lens to discover it was loose as well.

-See all problems of the 1998 Cadillac Deville.
+See all problems of the 1998 Cadillac Deville .

 1. Both front headlight lens/covers fell off.
 One recovered.
 Adhesive attaching cover to headlight was still on cover, hardened; no adhesive is on headlight assembly.
 No signs of stress to headlight or surrounding bodywork.
 2. Driving in rain causes all four bulbs in headlight assembly to fail with resulting instantaneous loss on headlight (high and low beams) and turn and position lights.
 3. Bulbs replaced, recovered cover epoxied to headlight assembly, headlight assembly with missing cover needs to be replaced.
 Parts, except failed bulbs,currently installed in out of service car.